heywoodlh/heywoodlh.io/stack.md

 ## Command line tools

-I use Vim for all of my writing, and Tmux for productivity.
+I use Vim (now, mostly Helix) for all of my writing, and Tmux for productivity.

 ![vim](../images/vim.png "vim")